pragya79/Python-Basics/README.md

-# hello-world
+# Python-Basics
-Hello World Repository for Python Tutorial
+This Repository is for Python Tutorial.

 [Link to W3Schools Python Tutorial](https://www.w3schools.com)

-This repository serves as an example project that is developed incrementally in the W3Schools Python Tutorial.

 ## Introduction
 The "hello-world" repository is designed to complement the Python Tutorial hosted on W3Schools.
 It provides practical examples and exercises that align with the content discussed in the tutorial.